ivancuric/js-perf/README.md

 That code first needs to be parsed, that is, read and turned into an computer-indexable structure that can be used for compiling.
 It then gets compiled into bytecode and finally machine code, before it can be executed by your device.

 So there's all this work that needs to be done beforehand.
-How mu
+How much does it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU1NzI0MjIxOCwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbLTY5MzQxMTI2MywzNTIyMzU1OTMsLTc2OT
 UxNTQyXX0=
 -->